Contents area

 Swiss federal authoritiesSwiss federal authorities

-In close cooperation with the Federal Nuclear Safety Inspectorate (ENSI), MeteoSwiss has developed the EMER-Met (Emergency-Response Meteorology) wind analysis and forecasting system, which began operating at the end of 2009.
-In 2019, the Federal Office for Civil Protection joined as an additional partner.
-MeteoSwiss is currently bringing the system up to the latest state of the art.
-The system includes a large number of special measuring instruments and the COSMO-1E weather forecast model.
-The combination of precise measurements and high-resolution model forecasts makes it possible to determine wind fields and weather developments around Switzerland's nuclear power stations and those in neighbouring countries and thus to calculate the dispersion of contaminated air masses.
-Both the ENSI and the National Emergency Operations Centre (NAZ) use the information to assess the current situation.
+In close cooperation with the Federal Nuclear Safety Inspectorate (ENSI), MeteoSwiss has developed the EMER-Met (Emergency Response Meteorology) wind analysis and forecasting system, which began operating at the end of 2009.
+In 2019, the Federal Office for Civil Protection (FOCP) joined as an additional partner.
+MeteoSwiss is currently updating the system to the latest state of the art.
+The system includes a large number of special measuring instruments and the ICON-CH1-EPS weather forecast model.
+The combination of precise measurements and high-resolution model forecasts makes it possible to determine wind fields and weather developments around Switzerland’s nuclear power stations and those in neighbouring countries and thus to calculate the dispersion of contaminated air masses.
+Both the ENSI and the National Emergency Operations Centre (NAZ) of the FOCP use the information to assess situations in real time.
 On this basis, the NAZ is able to take measures to protect the population.

-MeteoSwiss has set up its own monitoring network for EMER-Met, which will be renewed over the next few years.
-It records the atmosphere above Switzerland's Mittelland region in detail, in particular in the direct vicinity of the Swiss nuclear power stations.
-The monitoring network comprises three different Monitoring systems.
+MeteoSwiss has set up its own monitoring network for EMER-Met, which was recently updated.
+It records the atmosphere above the Swiss plateau in detail, in particular in the direct vicinity of the Swiss nuclear power stations.
+It comprises three different monitoring systems:

-• At the sites in Schaffhausen, Payerne and Grenchen, remote sensing instruments – wind profilers, radiometers and wind lidars – continually measure the wind, temperature and humidity from the ground up to an altitude of several kilometres.
-The wind profiler is a radar that measures the radial velocities along a sequence of vertical and four near-vertical beam pointing directions.
-On this basis, the horizontal wind speeds for all altitudes up to 8 kilometres above the ground can be calculated.
-The wind profiler is based on the same measuring principle but uses an eye-safe laser beam instead of a radar beam and measures the wind up to 2 km above ground with higher accuracy.
-The temperature radiometers derive the temperature from the intensity of the atmosphere's natural microwave radiation.
+• At the sites in Schaffhausen, Payerne and Grenchen, remote sensing instruments – wind profilers, radiometers and wind lidars – continually measure the wind, temperature and humidity from the ground up to several kilometres.
+The wind profiler is a radar that derives a vertical profile of wind speed and wind direction for all altitudes up to 8 km above ground from the reflections of the radar beam off air turbulence.
+The wind lidar is based on the same measuring principle, but uses an eye-safe laser beam instead of a radar beam and measures the wind up to 2 km above ground with higher accuracy.
+The microwave radiometers derive the humidity and temperature from the intensity of the atmosphere’s natural microwave radiation.

-• High telecommunications towers stretching 100 to 250 metres above the ground and equipped with meteorological measuring devices are situated on the peaks of the Uetliberg, St. Chrischona and Bantiger.
+• High telecommunications towers reaching 100 to 250 metres above the ground and equipped with meteorological measuring devices are situated on the peaks of the Uetliberg, St. Chrischona, and Bantiger.

-• At the nuclear power plant sites, MeteoSwiss also measures turbulence in addition to the usual SwissMetNet parameters.
+• At the nuclear power station sites, MeteoSwiss also measures turbulence in addition to the usual SwissMetNet parameters.

 This special monitoring network is supplemented by the SwissMetNet ground-level monitoring network of MeteoSwiss, which comprehensively records the meteorological parameters close to ground level.

-The measurements taken by the three wind profilers and by SwissMetNet are fed into the MeteoSwiss local weather forecasting model, COSMO-1E.
-On a grid network with a horizontal grid box size of 1.1 kilometres, the model calculates the weather developments for the coming 33 hours in the Alpine region every three hours.
+The measurements taken by the three wind profilers and SwissMetNet are fed into the ICON-CH1-EPS local weather forecasting model of MeteoSwiss, which was developed to be used in the event of nuclear accidents and for other purposes.
+On a grid network with a horizontal grid box size of 1 km, the model calculates the weather developments for the coming 33 hours in the Alpine region every three hours (and for 45 hours at the 03:00 UTC forecast).

 NADAM: Automatic Dose Alarm and Monitoring Network